| The Inside

 safety, but an explanation to seek my understanding for their

+troubled situation.
 Indeed, Chubu Electric

 had gone through a tough time introducing new nuclear power